Kshama Sawant: Early political career

-Sawant has indicated that the genesis of her becoming a socialist began in India, a country plagued by immense poverty.
-This development was furthered when she arrived in the United States, which she describes as "the wealthiest country in the history of humanity", and was surprised to encounter poverty and homelessness.
-In 2006, she attended a Socialist Alternative meeting after reading a pamphlet and proceeded to become a member.
+Sawant has indicated that the genesis of her becoming a socialist began in India and was reinforced upon her arrival in the United States, which she described as "the wealthiest country in the history of humanity", yet is subject to poverty and homelessness.
+In 2008, she attended a Socialist Alternative meeting after reading a pamphlet and became a member.

 In 2012, Sawant ran unsuccessfully for Position 1 in the 43rd district of the Washington House of Representatives, representing Seattle.
 Sawant also ran and advanced past the primaries as a write-in win for Position 2.
 Washington state law allowed her to choose the election in which she would run, but as a write-in candidate, she was not permitted to state her party preference.
 Sawant successfully sued the Washington secretary of state for the right to be listed as a Socialist Alternative member on the ballot.
 Sawant challenged incumbent Democratic House speaker Frank Chopp in the general election on November 6, 2012.
 She received 29% of the vote to Chopp's 70%.